pydesc/PyDesc/doc/cookbook.md

  The latter corresponds with atom sets for which descriptors could not be created.
  They are kept to enable usage of comfortable generator `zip(descriptors, structure)`.

+By default, both functions use basic `ElementFactory` and `DescriptorBuilderDriver` with `DescriptorBuilder` attached.
+ That can be changed thanks to arguments provided by both api functions:
+ * `element_factory`
+ * `builder_driver`

+If only `element_factory` is provided -- it is used to construct default `DescriptorBuilder` as well as for creating central element(s).

 ### Simple usage

 Getting chain is different from getting other structures, but easy, so that is where we